AlexaH88/gamer-guild/README.md

 [Gamer Guild](https://gamer-guild.herokuapp.com/) has been developed for anyone interested in gaming, allowing users to connect over their geeky passion.
 The web app includes the following functionality:
 - Create, read and update profiles
 - Create, read, update and delete posts
+- Like and unlike posts
+- Create, read, update and delete comments on posts
 - Create, read, update and delete events
-- Like and unlike posts and events
-- Create, read, update and delete comments on posts and events
 - Attend and unattend events
+- Create, read, update and delete poll responses on posts
 - Follow and unfollow users
 - Chat with followed users, and see who is online